Glim Spanky: Continued collaborations and 10th anniversary (2019–present)

 2024 marked the 10th anniversary of Glim Spanky's major label debut and they commemorated the occasion with a four-date anniversary tour from August 7 to 30.
 The first concert took place at Chelsea Hotel, which is where the band held their first solo live exactly 10 years earlier, and was for fan club members only.
 They performed a special anniversary concert with the Sendai Philharmonic Quartet at the Kotodai Park Open-Air Concert Hall on November 9.
 Their first best-of compilation album, All the Greatest Dudes, was released on November 27 and features a tracklist that took into consideration fan votes, but also includes new songs.
 New tracks include "Himitsu o Kimi ni", their second collaboration with KAF, "Akai Wadachi", which was an ending theme of the live-action Golden Kamuy -Hokkaidō Irezumi Shūjin Sōdatsu-hen- TV series, and "Ai ga Michiru Made", a collaboration with Love Psychedelico.
+Glim Spanky spent most of 2025 performing live, including their All the Greatest Dudes tour from February 28 to its "Extra Show" on March 23, and its Another One leg, which was held from June 27 to July 18.
+They appeared at many festivals, including Arabaki Rock Fest.25 on April 26, Hibiya Music Festival on June 1, Hyakumangoku Ongakusai on June 7, 04 Limited Sazabys' Yon Fes on June 21, Oborock on September 14, and Nakatsugawa Wild Wood on September 21.
+Several dates in October and November had to be cancelled due to Matsuo falling ill.
+At the end of the year, the band released "Camera Irony" as the theme song of the drama Scoop no Tamago.
+From December 2 to January 17, 2026, they held the short All the Greatest Buddies Tour, where each date featured another act, either Sunny Day Service, The Dresscodes, Okamoto's, or Love Psychedelico.

+Glim Spanky contributed a cover of "Hikō-ki Gumo", which was used in The Wind Rises, to the February 2026 Studio Ghibli tribute album Ghibli wo Utau Sono 2.
+They previously recorded an acoustic version of the song for their 2014 mini-album Shōsō.
+Glim Spanky performed two joint concerts with A Flood of Circle on February 28 and March 7, and wrote the song "Sweet Magic" for Lisa.
+The band then released their eighth studio album, Éclore, on March 25 and supported it with a 16-date tour from June 14 to August 27.
+Glim Spanky wrote the song "Kuraiai" for Yukari Amane to sing for the The Idolmaster franchise, and provided Kamishiraishi with the song "Trophy" for her September 2026 album Bouquet.
+They also covered "Blood Red Shoes" for the November 2026 A Flood of Circle tribute album Heartmark Shishū Shite Yaru yo, Chotto Wasureppoi Tamashī ni.